What is bend allowance: K Factor, Y Factor, Bend Table

 • The thickness of the sheet metal

-K factor is the ratio of neutral axis location to the sheet metal thickness.
-In this Figure-1, the K factor can be calculated as (δ/T).
+The k factor is the ratio of the neutral axis location to the sheet metal thickness.
+In this Figure 1, the K factor can be calculated as (δ/T).
 The value of the K factor varies from .33 to .50.
 K Factor depends on material composition and percentage of carbon contents.

 K Factor= (Distance between the inside radius of the bend and neutral axis)/ Thickness of the sheet